 Each emergency requires a different response.
 In bomb threat, hazardous material spill or tornado emergencies, employees may be sheltered in place.
-At other times building evacuation is the appropriate action.
+At other times, building evacuation is the appropriate action.
 Following is information to summon emergency personnel and/or evacuate the building:

-A. A. To summon assistance, telephone 911 to report an accident or life-
+A. To summon assistance, telephone 911 to report an accident or life-

 threatening situation.

-FIRE, AMUBULANCE, POLICE 911
+EMERGENCY: Fire, Police Ambulance

-CAMPUS POLICE DEPARTMENT non-emergency 4239
+CAMPUS POLICE non-emergency

 PHYSICAL PLANT/OPERATIONS

-(Utilities, Building Services, etc.) 4386
+(Utilities, Building Services, etc.) 520-4386

 - B. Fire Procedures: To evacuate the building upon seeing smoke/fire or hearing the fire alarm (other types of evacuation are covered elsewhere in this document): - 1.
 Verbally warn employees in the immediate area, (such as, yelling "FIRE!") and activate alarm upon discovery of smoke or fire.
 The signal for a building wide evacuation will be the sound of the fire alarm.
 All employees are required to evacuate the building, unless otherwise assigned or authorized to remain by the emergency agency in charge.
+The alarm may not sound continuously.
+If the alarm stops, continue the evacuation and warn others who may attempt to enter the building after the alarm stops.
+Close the doors as you leave.
+If necessary for a safe, orderly evacuation, activate fire extinguishers to clear a path to an exit. - 2.
+DIAL 4239 from a campus telephone in a safe area to report the incident to IUPD. - 3.
+Give your name, building room number and type of emergency. - 4.
+Stay on the line until you have given all necessary information.